GitCVfb/RSSR/README.md

 ```
 sh demo_video.sh
 ```
 The visualization results will be stored in the `experiments` folder.
-Other examples in the dataset can be tested similarly.
+Note that additional examples in the dataset can be tested similarly.

 ## Datasets
 - **Carla-RS** and **Fastec-RS:** Download them to your local computer from [here](https://github.com/ethliup/DeepUnrollNet).